NBISweden/data-submission-documentation/ENA/BGE-Cladocora-caespitosa/README.md

 ### Programmatic submission RNAseq

-### Umbrella Project (TODO)
+### Umbrella project
 For each of the BGE species, an **umbrella** project has to be created and linked to the main BGE project, [PRJEB61747](https://www.ebi.ac.uk/ena/browser/view/PRJEB61747).

-* There is a CNAG script, that should do the deed of creating the xml file:
+* There is a CNAG script, that should do the deed of creating the umbrella.xml file:
     ```
-    ./script/get_umbrella_xml_ENA.py -s "" -t  -p ERGA-BGE -c SCILIFELAB -a  -x
+    ../../../../ERGA-submission/get_submission_xmls/get_umbrella_xml_ENA.py -s "Cladocora caespitosa" -t jaClaCaes1 -p ERGA-BGE -c SCILIFELAB -a PRJEB81307 -x 130055
     ```
     Explanation of arguments:
     * -s: scientific name e.g. "Lithobius stygius"